0xsequence/sequence.js/README.md

 2. Code.. do your magic
 3. Run `pnpm changeset` to generate a new .changeset/ entry explaining the code changes
 4. Version bump all packages regardless of them having changes or not
+5. Run `pnpm i` to update the pnpm-lock.yaml.
-5. Commit and submit your changes as a PR for review
+6. Commit and submit your changes as a PR for review
-6. Once merged and you're ready to make a release, continue to the next step.
+7. Once merged and you're ready to make a release, continue to the next step.
 If you're not ready to make a release, then go back to step 2.
-7. Run `pnpm build && pnpm test` to double check all tests pass
+8. Run `pnpm build && pnpm test` to double check all tests pass
-8. Run `pnpm version-packages` to bump versions of the packages
+9. Run `pnpm version-packages` to bump versions of the packages
-9. Commit files after versioning.
+10. Commit files after versioning.
 This is the commit that will be published and tagged: `git push --no-verify`
-10. Run `pnpm release`.
+11. Run `pnpm release`.
 If the 2FA code timesout while publishing, run the command again with a new code, only the packages that were not published will be published.
-11. Finally, push your git tags, via: `git push --tags --no-verify`
+12. Finally, push your git tags, via: `git push --tags --no-verify`

 ## How to do a snapshot release